ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    maximum version greater than or equal to any log entries to the left, and less than or equal to any log entries to the right.
-4. If the binary ladder was terminated early due to a non-inclusion proof for a version less than the target version, recurse to the log entry's right child.
+4. If the binary ladder was terminated early due to a non-inclusion proof for a version less than or equal the target version, recurse to the log entry's right child.
    Otherwise, check if the log entry has surpassed its maximum lifetime.
 If so, abort the search with an error indicating that the desired version of the label has expired and is no longer available.
 If not, recurse to the log